nhmathis/AccelerateGitTutorial/README.md

 Once you have your api key you can go to integrations an add the following information to github.

+Integration Name: This integration name will be used later on the linking rules, lets keep it consistent.

+API URL: The current API URL used by github is https://api.github.com

+Owner: when you copy the repository this will be your username, the repositories you want to observe, and the branches should stay as is.

 ## Reports.